pbbwfc/Grampus/docfiles/getstrt.md

 Once downloaded, unzip to extract the pgn file.

-Now use *Tools -> Import PGN file* and select the downloaded file.
+Now use *Tools -> Add PGN file* and select the downloaded file.

 ![Import Pgn](images/st2.png)